myKemal/insiderGo/ReadMe.md

 # InsiderGo Project

-This project is a Go-based RESTful API application with MongoDB integration.
+This project is a Go-based  API application with MongoDB,Redis/InMemory integration.
 It includes Swagger documentation for easy API exploration and Docker support for containerized deployment.
+Also if you need to use the cross compilation option for Go use  can be examined makefile

 ## Features
 - MongoDB integration for storing and fetching messages.